aadonkeyz/Blog/source/_posts/Git-Branching.md

 # filter the list to branches that you have or haven't merged into your current branch
 $ git branch [--merged | --no-merged]

+# fetch any data from the given remote that you don't yet have
+# update your local database
+# move your remote/branch pointer to its new, more up-to-data position.
+$ git fetch <remote>

+# push the local branch to the remote branch
+$ git push <remote> <localbranch:remotebranch>

+# fetch the upstream branch and merge into the tracking branch
+$ git pull

+# set the current branch to track remotebranch
+# you can use this command to change the relationship between a tracking branch and a upstream branch
+$ git branch <-u | --set-upstream-to> <remotebranch>

+# see what tracking branches you have set up
+$ git branch -vv

+# delete a local branch
+$ git branch -d <branchname>

+# delete a remote branch
+$ git push <remote> --delete <branchname>
 ```

 # Branches in a Nutshell